LeTrungNguyen-07/8bit-adder-overflow-detection/README.md

 - **Overflow Detection:** Check if (inputA + inputB) > 255 to set overflow flag
 - **Wraparound:** Use modulo 256 operator (%) to wrap result back to valid range
 - **Input Validation:** Check inputs are in range [0, 255] before computation
-- **Output Formatting:** Used ANSI escape codes for colors and Unicode characters for graphics
+- **Output Formatting:** Used ANSI escape codes for terminal colors and Unicode symbols for visual feedback

 ## Project Motivation